collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### The Two Collaborative Development Models

-The question of write permission leads us to Collaborative Development Models.
+The concept of write permission leads us to Collaborative Development Models.
 A Collaborative Development Model is a fancy term for the process people go through to contribute to a repo.
 Which Collaborative Development Model you will use depends on whether you have write permission to the repo you want to contribute to.

 The two Collaborative Development Models:
 * "Shared Repository" Model